 Thankfully, but for a slight infection caused by the umbilical cord not having been cut at birth, the child was in relatively good condition.
 As of the telling of the story, the infant was in the custody of local health directorate until suitable arrangements could be made for his care.
 Investigating authorities are speculating that the child’s parents were probably teenagers, but no one knows yet for sure.

 This is not the first story I’ve read about a human infant, abandoned by its mother, who was saved by a canine.
 Why is it that the protective instincts of dogs, sometimes, are stronger than those of a human mother?
 Why is it that, in this story, a search party had been convened to look for the dog, but no one, it seems, was searching for the baby?

 Dogs seem to get it right, a lot of the time.
+Who could learn a lesson or two from some of our canine friends?
+We all could.
 Their instincts about people, more often than not, seem “spot on.”
-Maybe it’s time for us to take a few lessons from them, instead of doing things the other way around.
+Maybe it’s time for us to take a few lessons from them, instead of just doing things the other way around.

 When it comes to living simply.

 Life doesn’t have to be complicated, as long as the primary focus is love.